Gazi2050/PackSmith/documentation/docs/quick-start.md

 # Getting Started
 ## Installation
-To create a new package using `PackSmith`, simply run the following command in your terminal:
+To create a new package using `create-packsmith`, simply run the following command in your terminal:
 ```bash
 npx create-packsmith <project-name>
 ```